Local normal approximations and probability metric bounds for the matrix-variate $T$ distribution and its application to Hotelling's $T$ statistic: Proofs

 \section{Proofs}

-\begin{proof}[\bf Proof of Theorem~\ref{thm:p.k.expansion}] First, we take the expression in \eqref{eq:matrix.T.density} over the one in \eqref{eq:sym.matrix.normal.density}:
+\begin{proof}[\bf Proof of Theorem~\ref{thm:LLT.matrix.T}] First, we take the expression in \eqref{eq:matrix.T.density} over the one in \eqref{eq:sym.matrix.normal.density}:

-The last determinant was obtained using the fact that the eigenvalues of a product of rectangular matrices are invariant under cyclic permutations (as long as the products remain well-defined).
+The last determinant was obtained using the fact that the eigenvalues of a product of rectangular matrices are invariant under cyclic permutations (as long as the products remain well defined).
 Indeed, for all $j\in \{1,2,\dots,d\}$, we have

 By taking the logarithm on both sides of \eqref{eq:proof.LLT.beginning}, we get

 By applying the Taylor expansions,